August 8, 2019

 Participating in Honor Roll also provides a natural environment to engage in conversations with fellow educators via Renaissance Royals, a community designed just for Renaissance educators.
-Educators using Renaissance solutions can join Renaissance Royals to discuss teaching strategies and complete different activities.
+Educators using Renaissance solutions can join Renaissance Royals to discuss teaching strategies and experience different activities.
 It’s free and a great resource.

-Log in to your Renaissance Royals account and click on the Honor Roll channel.
+- Log in to your Renaissance Royals account and click on the Honor Roll channel.
 (Not a member?
 Click here to join!)

-Complete the monthly Honor Roll activities (eight total) throughout the school year and submit your data to demonstrate you’ve reached program data targets.
+- Complete the monthly Honor Roll activities (eight total) throughout the school year and submit your data to demonstrate you’ve reached program data targets.

-Be recognized!
+- Be recognized!
 You’ll receive an achievement kit that includes customizable digital student certificates, a classroom pennant, or a school banner.